Site icon Discover Ninh Binh

 During this Giao Thừa, all members of a family will assist in making food offerings, not only for the family altar but also to place outside.
 A ceremony tray decorated with votive paper, incense, lamps, oil. food and other items and often placed near the entrance of homes.
 This is to show respect and farewell to the Kitchen Gods who ruled the family in the previous year and in welcome to the new gods who will take charge of their home in the New Year.

 According to the lunar calendar, the hour of greatest significance is midnight.
-Every morning for the next three days after Giao Thừa, all adult members of the family are expected to wake up early to perform rituals such as preparing meals and burning incense to bring to the ancestral shrine.
+Every morning for the next three days after Giao Thừa, all adult family members wake up early to perform rituals like preparing meals and burning incense at the ancestral shrine.
 The “rice tray” will now include full boiled chicken, Banh Chung, pickled onions, Spring rolls, and other delicacies.
-On the final day, votive paper is burnt as a last ”goodbye” to their ancestors’ spirits and a final chance to ask for blessings before they return to the afterlife for another year.
+On the final day, people burn votive paper to say a last “goodbye” to their ancestors’ spirits and to ask for blessings before the spirits return to the afterlife for another year.

 Xong Dat

 Vietnamese people also visit family or friends throughout the first three days of the New Year to wish them a happy new year (Chuc Mung Nam Moi) and a prosperous future.
 In Vietnamese custom, the first visitor a family welcomes into their homes during the New Year will decide the family’s fortunes.
-So people will not enter a house at Tet unless they are invited first – this custom is known as Xong Dat and the first guest will be chosen based on their age according to the lunar year and the match with the owner on matters such as age, personality and success.
+People avoid entering a house at Tết unless the hosts invite them first.
+This custom, known as Xông Đất, leads homeowners to carefully choose their first guest based on factors like age according to the lunar year, personality, and success to ensure a good match with the family.
 A successful Xong Dat brings luck and good fortune to the homeowner.

 Chuc Mung Nam Moi